Hello Visitor | Login history[] who?[] case studies[] services[] processes[] contact[] jobs[]

 Peter the Programmer

-http://d36vh9gkg2fzwi.cloudfront.net/assets/YSflxhRrR8oHLrNrBq1TAw/iStock_000003092153XSmall160.jpg Peter has been coding long enough to realize he doesn't want to reinvent the wheel.
+https://d36vh9gkg2fzwi.cloudfront.net/assets/YSflxhRrR8oHLrNrBq1TAw/iStock_000003092153XSmall160.jpg Peter has been coding long enough to realize he doesn't want to reinvent the wheel.
 Coming from a large for-profit environment before working for a charity, Peter knew that creating a new one-off solution was easy, but that maintaining it and ensuring it was flexible for future needs was much harder than coding the initial solution.
 That was why Peter saw the donor.com toolkit as something he could leverage and exploit rather than having to reinvent it himself.

 After being granted shell access to their organization's donor.com environment, Peter started with coding some custom scripts that were run each day as cron jobs.
 This allowed Peter's organization access "under the hood" that other hosted solutions just didn't offer.